Belarusian partisan movement (2020–present): 2022

 Partisan activity increased in the buildup to the 2022 Russian invasion of Ukraine.
 In mid-January, the Cyber Partisans launched a cyberattack on infrastructure of Belarusian Railways, severely delaying the movement of Russian transport in Belarus; they stated they would decrypt the systems upon the release of 50 prisoners and Russian troops being removed from Belarus.
 During the Battle of Kyiv, BYPOL and Belarusian partisans published information on how to disable railway signalling boxes, which severely disrupted the Russian logistic network.
 In March near Babrujsk, government security services fired on partisans who set fire railway signals; and by late April there were at least 11 partisans detained.

 The rail war in Belarus began in February 2022.
 Signaling equipment was destroyed in three Belarusian regions, and railway lines were blocked.
 As a result of these operations, the work of several branches of the Belarusian railway was disrupted.

 After the formation of the Kastuś Kalinoŭski Regiment, and their assurances that they will liberate Belarus, representatives of BYPOL stated that they would welcome a national liberation of Belarus if circumstances allow it.

 2023

 On the 26th of February, 2023, an AWACS Beriev A-50U spy aircraft of the Russian Air Force at Mačuliščy air base was reportedly damaged as two explosions were heard.
-BYPOL claimed that Belarusian partisans were responsible for the disabling of the aircraft, saying via telegram that the explosions were a result of an drone attack by members of the group.
+BYPOL claimed that Belarusian partisans were responsible for the disabling of the aircraft, saying via telegram that the explosions were a result of a drone attack by members of the group.
 Exiled Belarusian dissident Sviatlana Tsikhanouskaya responded to news of the attack stating, "I am proud of all Belarusians who continue to resist the Russian hybrid occupation of Belarus & fight for the freedom of Ukraine."